What benefits can I claim after a work accident?Updated: October 21, 2022

 You can claim for almost any physical injury, provided that it has caused you some amount of disablement.
 This disablement could be permanent or temporary.
 You may not be able to claim for more minor injuries.

-- If you have suffered a severe leg injury that has left permanent symptoms and loss of movement, it is likely you can get IIDB.
+- If you have suffered a severe leg injury that has left permanent symptoms and loss of movement, it is likely you could receive IIDB.

 - If you suffered a back injury and were bed-ridden for months, but the injury was not permanent and left only minor ongoing symptoms, you could still be entitled to IIDB.